Mathnerd314/stroscot/docs/Commentary/OpPrims.rst

 FFI calls
 =========

+Stroscot should work well with existing code written in other languages, either through natively importing and using that code or through easy-to-use bridges or interfaces.

 The semantics of a call are inherently system/ABI dependent, to the point of not being captured in a target triple.
 The semantics thus have to be described at the call site.
 But the data format doesn't really matter as the call instruction will most likely be wrapped / generated.
 Maybe libffi can help.